 AI Image Glasses Reflections Don't Match the Scene

-Generated portrait with glasses shows reflections of a window, sky, or environment that doesn't exist in the rendered scene.
-Why diffusion models hallucinate reflections and how to align them.
+Generated portrait with glasses shows a window, sky, or environment in the lenses that isn't in the scene.
+Why diffusion models hallucinate reflections and the fastest fix, verified June 2026.

 You generated a studio portrait.
 Black backdrop, single softbox key light, subject wearing glasses.
-The portrait looks great until you look at the lenses: one lens reflects what appears to be a window with daylight; the other reflects an entirely different scene — maybe a bookshelf, maybe trees.
-Neither matches the actual rendered environment.
-The two reflections also don’t match each other, which immediately breaks the photo’s believability.
-Same problem shows up in water surfaces, mirrors, polished metal, and even pupil catchlights.
+The portrait looks great until you look at the lenses: one lens reflects what looks like a window with daylight; the other reflects an entirely different scene — maybe a bookshelf, maybe trees.
+Neither matches the actual rendered environment, and the two reflections don’t match each other either, which instantly breaks the photo.
+The same failure shows up in water surfaces, mirrors, polished metal, and even pupil catchlights.

 This is the model failing at a specific physics constraint: a reflection must be a transformation of what’s actually in the scene, applied consistently across paired reflective surfaces.
-Diffusion models don’t know about light physics — they pattern-match what eyeglass reflections “usually look like” in their training data, which is full of windows and softboxes.
+Diffusion models don’t model light transport — they pattern-match what eyeglass reflections “usually look like” in their training data, which is full of windows and softboxes.
+As of June 2026 even the strongest frontier models only approximate this: GPT Image 2 still fails the well-known “Rubik’s Cube mirror reflection” spatial test, and FLUX.2 will sometimes render the front of a person where a mirror should show their back.
+So treat this as a problem to manage, not one any current model fully solves.

 Common causes